 “Who cares!
-We’re talking about traveling.
+We’re talking about travelling.
 And this is China.
 A country we both like.”

 This much was true.
 I love China.
 I have a degree in Chinese studies, after all.
-Feng and I first met in Beijing in 1999, and I traveled there five times in total.
+Feng and I first met in Beijing in 1999, and I travelled there five times in total.

 China wasn’t mentioned again after we came back to Canada.
 At least until May, when Feng’s parents announced they were going to China in the fall and asked us whether we were coming along.

 Of course, I agreed to travel to China.
 Despite the awkwardness of the situation.
-Despite the perspective of traveling with my in-laws.
+Despite the perspective of travelling with my in-laws.

 Eh, this is China!